AcademySoftwareFoundation/OpenRV/README.md

 #### Build Aliases

-You can use `source rvmds.sh` to add common build aliases into your shell.
+You can use `source rvcmds.sh` to add common build aliases into your shell.
 After the first download following the installation of the required dependencies, use `rvbootstrap` to set up, configure, and build Open RV with the default options.

 After the setup, you can use `rvmk` to build.